 This list of Clery Act reportable crimes is drawn from the Handbook for Campus Safety and Security Reporting, but its definitions rely on State of Oregon legal definitions of crimes as listed in the Oregon Revised Statutes (ORS).
 There are four main categories of crimes: Criminal Offenses, Hate Crimes, Arrests and Referrals for Disciplinary Action: Alcohol, Narcotics, & Weapons, and Violence Against Women Act (VAWA) offenses.
 Oregon classifies sexual assault as a criminal offense and domestic violence, dating violence, and stalking as VAWA offenses, but in Section 6: Sexual Violence, CGCC groups these crimes together, as they are treated similarly in our policies and procedures for student conduct, under the heading of Respectful Community in our Student Handbook.
 The following are all Clery Act reportable crimes:

-- Criminal Offenses

-- Criminal Homicide, including Murder and Non-negligent Manslaughter, and Manslaughter by Negligence;
+- Criminal Offenses - Criminal Homicide, including Murder and Non-negligent Manslaughter, and Manslaughter by Negligence;

-- Sexual Assault, including Rape, Fondling, Incest and Statutory Rape;

-- Robbery;

-- Aggravated Assault;

-- o Burglary;

-- o Motor Vehicle Theft;

-- o Arson

-- Hate Crimes

-- Any of the prior mentioned offenses, and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/Vandalism of Property that were motivated by bias.

-- Arrests and Referrals for Disciplinary Action: Alcohol, Narcotics, & Weapons

-- Any unlawful possession or use of weapons and unlawful actions involving alcohol or narcotics.

-- Violence Against Women Act (VAWA) Offenses

-- Any incidents of Domestic Violence, Dating Violence and Stalking, (note that Sexual Assault is also a VAWA Offense but is included in the Criminal Offenses category for Clery Act reporting purposes).

-- Oregon State Laws (Dating Violence, Domestic Violence Sexual Assault and Stalking)

-- Stalking (Oregon Revised Statute 163.732)

-- (1) A person commits the crime of stalking if:
+- Sexual Assault, including Rape, Fondling, Incest and Statutory Rape; - Robbery; - ♦ Aggravated Assault; - ♦ Burglary; - ♦ Motor Vehicle Theft; - ♦ Arson - ♦ Hate Crimes - Any of the prior mentioned offenses, and any incidents of Larceny-Theft, Simple Assault, Intimidation, or Destruction/Damage/Vandalism of Property that were motivated by bias. - Arrests and Referrals for Disciplinary Action: Alcohol, Narcotics, & Weapons - Any unlawful possession or use of weapons and unlawful actions involving alcohol or narcotics. - Violence Against Women Act (VAWA) Offenses - Any incidents of Domestic Violence, Dating Violence and Stalking, (note that Sexual Assault is also a VAWA Offense but is included in the Criminal Offenses category for Clery Act reporting purposes). - Oregon State Laws (Dating Violence, Domestic Violence Sexual Assault and Stalking) - Stalking (Oregon Revised Statute 163.732) - § (1) A person commits the crime of stalking if: - § (a) The person knowingly alarms or coerces another person or a member of that person's immediate family or household by engaging in repeated and unwanted contact with the other person; - § (b) It is objectively reasonable for a person in the victim's situation to have been alarmed or coerced by the contact; and - § (c) The repeated and unwanted contact causes the victim reasonable apprehension regarding the personal safety of the victim or a member of the victim's immediate family or household - Domestic Violence / Dating Violence The State of Oregon does not have separate laws governing domestic law, but rather they fall under general laws on assault. - Sexual Assault (Oregon Revised Statutes 163.305 163.479) - First-degree rape or sodomy: forcing another person to have sex, or having sex (or having or causing deviate sex for sodomy) with any of the following: a person under 12 years of age, a person under 16 years of age who is a sibling, of whole or half blood, or the offender's child or spouse's child, or a person incapable of consent due to mental defect, mental incapacitation, or physical helplessness. - Second-degree rape or sodomy: having sex (or having or causing deviate sex for sodomy) with a person under 14 years of age. - Third-degree rape or sodomy: having sex (or having or causing deviate sex for sodomy) with a person under 16 years of age.